cda-tum/mqt-qmap/docs/source/library/MappingResults.rst

     .. autoattribute:: MappingResults.input
     .. autoattribute:: MappingResults.output

-If specified in the call to the :code:`compile` method, the `weighted MaxSAT formula <http://www.maxhs.org/docs/wdimacs.html>`_ is also tracked.
+If specified in the call to the :func:`compile` method, the `weighted MaxSAT formula <http://www.maxhs.org/docs/wdimacs.html>`_ is also tracked.

     .. autoattribute:: MappingResults.wcnf

-If heuristic mapping is used and :code:`debug` is set to :code:`true`, some benchmark information is provided for the whole circuit
+If the heuristic mapper is used and :code:`debug` is set to :code:`True`, some benchmark information is provided for the whole circuit

     .. autoattribute:: MappingResults.heuristic_benchmark